Discover the Heart of Yoga: Asana and Pranayama

-The path we will explore this weekend is one laid out by Patanjali as interpreted by Yogacharya B.K.S.
+Explore the path laid out by Patanjali as interpreted by Yogacharya B.K.S.
 Iyengar.
-In the practice of asana and pranayama, we can see the manifestation of all the eight limbs of Ashtanga Yoga.
-Svadhyaya (the deep study of ourselves) through the alignment of body, breath, mind, and spirit can take us on a journey to our innermost Being and light the way for us to realize our full potential.
+In the practice of asana and pranayama, we can see the manifestation of all eight limbs of Ashtanga Yoga.
+Svadhyaya (the deep study of ourselves) through the alignment of body, breath, mind, and spirit, can take us on a journey to our innermost Being and light the way for us to realize our full potential.

 Continuing Education (CE) Opportunities

 - Yoga Alliance (YA): Approximately 7 contact hours.

 You can input your contact hours using your YA login information.

 - Integral Yoga Teachers Association (IYTA) can provide you a CE certificate with your program’s total contact hours for a $10 fee (free for IYTA members.)
 For more information, email [email protected]

 You have always been and continue to be one of my role models.
 As a business owner, as a yogi, and as a teacher. — Rosa Santana

 Thank you for being a titan and for giving so much of your time and energy to me and the others. — Jen Patterson